 Five weeks before opening a restaurant: Yet even more preparations.

 Continue planning and set-up work to ensure small issues won’t become larger problems later on down the line.
-Set up your equipment maintenance log book.
+Set up your equipment maintenance logbook.
 Order office and miscellaneous supplies.
 Finalize vendors for food and paper products, and set up delivery schedules with them.
 Put together a list of backup vendors, just in case.
 Set up fire and health inspections.
-Label valves, switches, compressor and breakers, and check for accessibility.
+Label valves, switches, compressors, and breakers, and check for accessibility.
 Also, acquire bids and select vendors for decor, like interior plants and landscaping.
-In addition, acquire janitorial equipment (wet floor signs, mops, buckets, vacuum, trash receptacles) or start outsourcing Warehouse Janitorial and janitorial cleaning services.

 While doing this, continue your staffing plans.
 Place your Help Wanted ads, purchase training materials for food safety training, develop deposit procedures (establish armored car service or other), finalize food and supply orders for training, mock shifts, and opening week.
 Also, set up an employee filing system, acquire a first aid box, create a seating chart and wait staff sections, set up a petty cash system, acquire tip trays, and check presentation folders, if not provided from merchant account provider.

 Four weeks before opening a restaurant: Time to start setting up.

-Around this time, you should be receiving your case work and furniture, including your used automatic bill counters, cabinets, menu board frames, tables, chairs and barstools.
+Around this time, you should be receiving your casework and furniture, cabinets, menu board frames, tables, chairs, and barstools.
 All that will need to be installed.
 Also, by this point, you should have a number of candidates in mind for staff positions.
 To accommodate, start scheduling and preparing interviews, and prepare a training schedule for those you will hire.
 Also, set up your POS or register for training your management and crew, and create job aids (pictures of menu items, procedure steps, etc.) for the kitchen staff.
 This is also a good time to determine your emergency equipment shutoff procedures and start thinking about your opening week schedule –make it heavy, since you really want to test yourself and see what you can and cannot accomplish reasonably.